hanglu-gif/hanglu-gif.github.io/_pages/about.md

 🎓 I am currently pursuing my PhD at King Abdullah University of Science and Technology (KAUST) in the [KAUST Photonics Lab](https://www.kaustphotonics.org/), under the supervision of Prof. Boon S. Ooi.
 My research focuses on semiconductor optoelectronic devices and photonic integrated circuits (PICs), with particular emphasis on lasers (especially VCSELs), microLEDs, photodetectors, and photonic integration, and their applications in high-speed communication, speckle-free imaging, illumination, and hardware security.
 {: style="text-align: justify; text-justify: inter-word;"}

 🧩 My work adopts a full-stack approach to photonic system development, spanning device physics modeling and simulation, cleanroom nanofabrication and process integration, and optical/electrical characterization with system-level validation.
-I have established end-to-end PIC development workflows covering lasers, micro-LEDs, waveguides, gratings, and photodetectors, and evaluated their performance in GHz-class optical links, beam-steering systems, and imaging platforms using customized optical and RF measurement setups.
+I have established end-to-end PIC development workflows covering lasers, micro-LEDs, waveguides, gratings, modulators and photodetectors, and evaluated their performance in GHz-class optical links, beam-steering systems, and imaging platforms using customized optical and RF measurement setups.
 {: style="text-align: justify; text-justify: inter-word;"}

 ---